JonOng2002/Wander/README.md

 ```
 4. Set up virtual environment for Windows/macOS

-5.Ensure Python 3.11 is Installed Using pyenv: If you don't have Python 3.11 installed, use pyenv to install it:
+5. Ensure Python 3.11 is Installed Using pyenv: If you don't have Python 3.11 installed, use pyenv to install it:
 ```
 pyenv install 3.11.0
 pyenv global 3.11.0  # or use `pyenv local 3.11.0` to set it only for this project directory
 ```
-6.Verify that Python 3.11 is the current version:
+6. Verify that Python 3.11 is the current version:
 ```
 python --version  # Should output `Python 3.11.x`
 ```
-7.venv setup using Python 3.11 (Windows Example)
+7. venv setup using Python 3.11 (Windows Example)
 ```
 python3.11 -m venv venv-windows
 ```